gersonrpq/intro-deployment-ml/README.md

 ### _/notebooks_

-Notebooks where a compacted form of the results obtained in [applied machine learnig course of Platzi](https://platzi.com/clases/scikit/) can be seen
+Notebooks where a compacted form of the results obtained in [applied machine learning with python course of Platzi](https://platzi.com/clases/scikit/) can be seen

 ### _/src_